Impact of stellar population synthesis choices on forward modelling-based redshift distribution estimates: SED modelling impact on the redshift distribution means and scatters

 Figures \ref{fig:tortorelli_2024_figure10} and \ref{fig:tortorelli_2024_figure11} show that the variation of the stellar population component choices with respect to those adopted in the fiducial \textsc{Prospector-}$\beta$ model affects the derived colour-redshift relation.
 This, in turn, induces biases in both the mean and the scatter of the redshift distributions of tomographic bins that are beyond the requirements set by Stage IV galaxy surveys for several of the variants.
 As already shown throughout the work, the components that make the greatest contribution to the bias are those related to the IMF, AGN, gas, and dust attenuation modelling, including the P-$\beta$+ component that encapsulates the net effect of all the varied SED modelling components.
 These variants mostly bias the redshift to higher values.

-In the following sections, when presenting the biases induced by each SED modelling component, we test the consistency with the weak lensing and clustering requirements using errors estimated via bootstrap resampling.
-These errors are somewhat different for every SED component, however in Figures \ref{fig:tortorelli_2024_figure10} and \ref{fig:tortorelli_2024_figure11} we show only the errors averaged across all the components for plot readability.
+In the following sections, when presenting the biases induced by each SED modelling component, we tested the consistency with the weak lensing and clustering requirements using errors estimated via bootstrap resampling.
+These errors are somewhat different for every SED component however, in Figs. \ref{fig:tortorelli_2024_figure10} and \ref{fig:tortorelli_2024_figure11} we show only the errors averaged across all the components for plot readability.